hmontenegro/biostar-recipes/docs/howto.md

     You only need `READ ACCESS` to be able to copy a recipe, so public project like `The Biostar Cookbook` are treasure troves.

-    After pasting the recipe you can edit it by clicking `View Code`
+    After pasting the recipe you can edit the code by clicking `View Code`.

 **Editing recipe code**

 Editing recipe code is done by clicking `View Code`.

-   * Editing Json and **Sub-selecting data types**
+   * Editing json and **sub-selecting for data types**

-      You can make changes to the interface and preview them before saving.
+      The recipe interface is dynamically generated using json.
+This allows us to edit it and preview changes before saving them.

+      Biostar-Engine knows to look for data if `source : PROJECT`.
+Furthermore, `display: DROPDOWN` for this interface to be  correctly generated.

+      Here are examples with json that sub-selects for data:

+          # Only show FASTA type in the dropdown
+          {
+            name : Test
+            source : PROJECT
+            type : FASTA
+            display: DROPDOWN
+          }

+          # Shows all data in a project
+          {
+            name : Test
+            source : PROJECT
+            display: DROPDOWN
+          }

    * Editing template

        Editing a template will result in the changes having to be reviewed and authorized by a staff member.

-       A recipe with a changed template can not be executed without a staff member authorizing it.
+       For security reasons,a recipe with a changed template can not be executed without a staff member authorizing it.

    ![alt text](https://github.com/Natay/biostar-recipes/blob/master/docs/images/recipe_code.png "Recipe code")
    ![alt text](https://github.com/Natay/biostar-recipes/blob/master/docs/images/recipe_code2.png "Recipe code")